PhilTKamp/local-rag-workshop/README.md

 For every value we want to...
 1. Read in the value
-2. Store it in our database
-3. Generate an embedding for our model (AKA map it to an n-dimensional vector space)
+2. Generate an embedding for our model (AKA map it to an n-dimensional vector space)
-4. Store that embedding along with a reference to our original row in a vector table in our database.
+3. Store that embedding along with a reference to our original row in a vector table in our database.

 III.
 Use the user's query to find the relevant data from our input
 ---